 – Whiteboard: Every meeting has a dedicated whiteboard where attendees can sketch and share ideas.

 There we go, those are a few reasons we love Teams.
 For us it’s not a difficult choice to move to it from Skype for Business.
 We think you’ll be really impressed by the features and functionality.

 If you’d like more information on how to migrate to Microsoft Teams, get in touch with Smile IT.
-We’re a Brisbane IT company and managed service provider with a lot of expertise in Office 365 migrations and the Microsoft Stack.
+We’re a Brisbane IT company and managed service provider with a lot of expertise in Microsoft 365 migrations and other remote work solutions.

 When he’s not writing tech articles or turning IT startups into established and consistent managed service providers, Peter Drummond can be found kitesurfing on the Gold Coast or hanging out with his family!